-Declarations and packet pick-up will be held from 11 a.m. to 3:30 p.m.
-Pacific time, Friday, Nov.
-8, at the clerk's tent near the finish.
+Declarations and packet pick-up will be held from 1:30 to 3:30 p.m (CST), Friday, Nov.
+6, at Angel Mounds Interpretive Center.
 Declarations must be made in person.
 The seven student-athletes competing in the meet must be declared at this time.
 Coaches can only declare student-athletes from the entry form submitted on DirectAthletics during the declaration period on TFRRS.
 Medical circumstances for declaring a student-athlete not on the entry roster will be reviewed by the sport committee.
 A representative of the student-athletes' institution must declare for a team/individual.
 Missing declarations/packet pick-up will result in a fine.